What to Wear for Engagement Photos: 2026 Style Guide

 Once you've selected your outfits:

-- **Send photos to your photographer** for feedback on colors, coordination, and how they'll work with your chosen location
+• Send photos to your photographer for feedback on colors and coordination

-- **Steam or press everything** the day before to eliminate wrinkles that will show in every photo
+• Steam or press everything the day before to eliminate wrinkles

-- **Try on complete outfits** including shoes, jewelry, and accessories to ensure comfort and cohesion
+• Try on complete outfits including shoes and accessories

-- **Plan for weather contingencies** with backup pieces or layers that won't disrupt your aesthetic
+• Plan for weather contingencies with backup pieces

-- **Break in shoes** if they're new—wear them around the house for at least a week
+• Break in new shoes by wearing them around the house

 Frequently Asked Questions